 He places zero value on Margie or her baby, and because he can't see how his dismissive attitude is hurting her (can't see her pained eyes or twisted face), he doesn't give a shit.
 It doesn't seem to matter to him that there are tears in her voice.
 All he cares about is using her pain for his music.

-It is in this moment that Margie -- just like Mary Ann -- realizes she can not reach Ray and that continuing to try will only hurt her.
+It is at this moment that Margie—just like Mary Ann—realizes she can not reach Ray and that continuing to try will only hurt her.
 She walks away from the relationship and later, from the band entirely.